paramrathour/blog/_posts/2023-12-17-latex-tips.md

 date: 2023-12-17 08:21 +0530
 ---
 ## History
-While working on his magnum opus, 'The Art of Computer Programming', Donald Knuth was disappointed with the quality typesetting which led him to develop $$\TeX$$, a typesetting system intended for the creation of beautiful books that contain a lot of mathematics[^texbook].
+While working on his magnum opus, 'The Art of Computer Programming', Donald Knuth was disappointed with the quality of typesetting which led him to develop $$\TeX$$, a typesetting system intended for the creation of beautiful books that contain a lot of mathematics[^texbook].
 With Leslie Lamport's modifications, $$\LaTeX$$ was born.

 ## Features
 Unlike a <span data-bs-toggle="tooltip" data-bs-placement="top" title="What You See Is What You Get">WYSIWYG</span> software, here an individual writes code and the document is generated automatically.
 This allows users to focus on writing actual content while the software takes care of text formatting and document layout.